How To Whiten Bone

 The skull in this article, though, presented a new challenge for us.
 This particular skull was submerged in a pond for about a year before we could retrieve it.
 When we could finally get to it, the bone had large areas of brown and black stains.

-Below: A cow skull whitened with 3% hydrogen peroxide.
+Below: The "after" photo.
 Prior to being whitened, the bone of this skull had large areas of brown and black stains.

 Since we knew that hydrogen peroxide is widely used to whiten bone we decided to give it a try on our cow skull.
 We had used hydrogen peroxide several years earlier to whiten a small bone with good results, but we had never used it on something as large as a cow skull.

 Whitening The Bone Of A Cow Skull

 Below is a photo of the skull before we whitened the bone.
 We considered immersing the entire skull in a container of hydrogen peroxide but didn't have a container large enough.
 Even if we were able to find a suitable container, we wanted to avoid the expense of buying enough hydrogen peroxide to fill it.

 So, instead of immersing the skull, we decided to wrap it in white cloth soaked with hydrogen peroxide, then cover it with plastic wrap and a garbage bag to keep the peroxide from running off or evaporating.

 Shown in the photo above is a list of the items we used: